Rurusetto/rurusetto/README.md

 The old source code of the website is in [the other branch](https://github.com/Rurusetto/rurusetto/tree/main)

+## API

+We also provide the API for developer who want to use of our rulesets information in our database for your own dream project.
+More info available in the [documentation](https://docs.rulesets.info/).

 ## Developing Rūrusetto

 Please make sure you have the following prerequisites: